puppetlabs/puppetlabs-firewall/README.markdown

 ###Beginning with Firewall

-To begin, you need to provide some initial top-scope configuration to ensure your firewall configurations are ordered properly and you do not lock yourself out of your box or lose any configuration.

-Persistence of rules between reboots is handled automatically, although there are known issues with ip6tables on older Debian/Ubuntu, as well as known issues with ebtables.

-In your `site.pp` (or some similarly top-scope file), set up a metatype to purge unmanaged firewall resources.
-This will clear any existing rules and make sure that only rules defined in Puppet exist on the machine.

-    resources { "firewall":
-      purge => true
-    }

-Next, set up the default parameters for all of the firewall rules you will be establishing later.
-These defaults will ensure that the pre and post classes (you will be setting up in just a moment) are run in the correct order to avoid locking you out of your box during the first puppet run.

-    Firewall {
-      before  => Class['my_fw::post'],
-      require => Class['my_fw::pre'],
-    }

-You also need to declare the `my_fw::pre` & `my_fw::post` classes so that dependencies are satisfied.
-This can be achieved using an External Node Classifier or the following

-    class { ['my_fw::pre', 'my_fw::post']: }

-Finally, you should include the `firewall` class to ensure the correct packages are installed.

-    class { 'firewall': }

-Now to create the `my_fw::pre` and `my_fw::post` classes.
-Firewall acts on your running firewall, making immediate changes as the catalog executes.
-Defining default pre and post rules allows you provide global defaults for your hosts before and after any custom rules; it is also required to avoid locking yourself out of your own boxes when Puppet runs.
+In the following two sections, you create new classes and then create firewall rules related to those classes.
+These steps are optional, but provide a framework for firewall rules, which is helpful if you’re just starting to create them.

+If you already have rules in place, then you don’t need to do these two sections.
+However, be aware of the ordering of your firewall rules.
+The module will dynamically apply rules in the order they appear in the catalog, meaning a deny rule could be applied before the allow rules.
+This might mean it hasn’t established some of the important connections, such as the connection to the Puppet master.

+The following steps are designed to ensure that you keep your SSH and other connections, primarily your connection to your Puppet master.
+If you create the `pre` and `post` classes described in the first section, then you also need to create the rules described in the second section.

+####Create the `my_fw::pre` and `my_fw::post` Classes

 This approach employs a whitelist setup, so you can define what rules you want and everything else is ignored rather than removed.

+The code in this section does the following: The `require` parameter in `Firewall {}` ensures `my_fw::pre` is run before any other rules.
+In the `my_fw::post` class declaration, the `before` parameter ensures `my_fw::post` is run after any other rules.
+So the run order is:

+* The rules in `my_fw::pre`
+* Your rules (defined in code)
+* The rules in `my_fw::post`

+The rules in the `pre` and `post` classes are fairly general.
+The rules you define in your manifests are likely specific to the applications you run.

+These two classes ensure that you retain connectivity, and that you drop unmatched packets appropriately.

-The `pre` class should be located in `my_fw/manifests/pre.pp` and should contain any default rules to be applied first.
+1. Add the `pre` class to `my_fw/manifests/pre.pp`. `pre.pp` should contain any default rules to be applied first.
+The rules in this class should be added in the order you want them to run.

     class my_fw::pre {
       Firewall {